ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 themselves: if preparation succeeds, then the resulting output shares are guaranteed to combine into a valid, refined measurement.

-Aggregation jobs are identified by 16-byte job ID:
+Aggregation jobs are identified by 16-byte job ID, chosen by the Leader:

 ~~~ tls-presentation
 opaque AggregationJobID[16];